ot4i/iib-docker/README.md

 At this point, your container is running and you can [deploy](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/af03890_.htm) integration solutions to it using any of the supported methods.

+## List of all Environment variables supported by this image

+* **LICENSE** - Set this to `accept` to agree to the MQ Advanced for Developers license.
+If you wish to see the license you can set this to `view`.
+* **LANG** - Set this to the language you would like the license to be printed in.
+* **NODENAME** - Set this to the name you want your Integration Node to be created with.
+* **SERVERNAME** - Set this to the name you want your Integration Server to be created with.
+* **MQ_QMGR_NAME** - Set this to the name you want your Queue Manager to be created with.
+* **MQ_APP_PASSWORD** - Changes the password of the app user.
+If set, this will cause the `IIB.SVRCONN` channel to become secured and only allow connections that supply a valid userid and password.
+Must be at least 8 characters long.

 # Issues and contributions